scylladb/seastar-website/content/shared-nothing.md

 Any sharing of resources across cores must be handled explicitly.
 For example, when two requests are part of the same session, and two CPUs each get a request that depends on the same session state, one CPU must explicitly forward the request to the other.
 Either CPU may handle either response.
 Seastar provides facilities that limit the need for cross-core communication, but when communication is inevitable, it provides high performance non-blocking communication primitives to ensure performance is not degraded.

-## Explicit communication between cores
+## Explicit Communication Between Cores

 Seastar provides several related functions for communicating between cores.
 The simplest is: